 Students shall always maintain professional behavior.
 Unprofessional behavior will subject a student to progressive intervention/ discipline (described subsequently) up to and including dismissal from the program.
-The following are examples of behaviors that violate the Arizona College of Nursing Code of Conduct:
+While the following list is not all inclusive, behaviors listed are examples that violate the Arizona College of Nursing Code of Conduct: